htw-imi-showtime/showtime-website/content/ss25/master/m4-moodle-plugin/_index.md

 +++

 {{<section title="Our Goal">}}
-Our goal is to create a plugin that allows students to quickly rate the difficulty of questions during a Moodle test.
-To avoid overwhelming them, students are not required to provide feedback on every question.
-The aim is to gather reliable, real-world feedback directly from learners.
-Reason for this is to create a valuable dataset for teachers, helping them to identify the questions that challenge students the most.
-The goal is to create the plugin to fit Moodle’s structure, to not only solve our stakeholders issue but help all teachers using moodle tests.
-Over time, this insight will support more targeted teaching, better course design and, ultimately, more effective learning experiences.
+Our primary aim is to gather reliable data from students on their perception of learning materials in order to refine them and enhance teaching methods.
+We achieve this by using a quick and unobtrusive feedback system in Moodle tests, which makes it easy for students to contribute without feeling overwhelmed.
+The reason for this is to create a valuable dataset for teachers, helping them to identify the questions that challenge students the most.
+Seamlessly integrating with Moodle, our plugin benefits not only our stakeholders, but all Moodle users too, paving the way for more effective teaching and improved course design.

 {{</section>}}